Critical reaction to 24: Season 2

+In an interview in the UK Kiefer Sutherland said the second season was thanks to the British viewship.

 Anticipation was high for the second season, as many critics were skeptical whether the writers could come up with another story to carry 24 hours of television.
-Most reviewers had their fears quelled, as Season Two received near-universal critical acclaim.
+Season Two, however, received near-universal critical acclaim.
 Of the second season, Kiefer Sutherland said "Jack doesn't really care anymore."
 Sutherland continued with, "Whatever boundaries he had last year are pretty much gone now.
 Last year's promo was great: 'I'm federal agent Jack Bauer, and today is the longest day of my life.'
 Now maybe it's 'I'm federal agent Jack Bauer, and today is the most violent day of my life."